 Green Connections will result in a Citywide network of green streets that can be built over time, improving pedestrian and bicycle access to parks, open space and the waterfront; reducing stormwater runoff; and enhancing wildlife habitat on city streets.
 At the end of the project, three products will be developed.
 These products will provide the framework to secure funding and implement Green Connections.

-- A Citywide map of Green Connections (see draft today!) - A design toolkit of intersection and block treatments that (see draft today!) - Concept designs in six neighborhoods.
+- A Citywide map of Green Connections

+- A design toolkit of intersection and block treatments

+- Concept designs in six neighborhoods.